The Art of No Deal: Why Trump doesn't want an immigration bill

 "Trump knows hard-line immigration reform remains at or near the top of every issue poll of Republican voters," former Republican Rep. David Jolly of Florida said.
 "What he lacks in understanding of actual immigration policy, he makes up for with a keen understanding of the dark border security themes that pervade the GOP.
 He knows anger motivates more than contentment.
 It's clear he has a deliberate strategy to carry this issue unresolved into November."

-On Friday, Trump planned to hold an event at the White House with "angel families" who have lost loved ones to violence perpetrated by illegal immigrants.
+On Friday, Trump held an event at the White House with "angel families" who have lost loved ones to violence perpetrated by illegal immigrants.

 Rather than slinking away from an issue that has burned him in recent days, Trump is keeping attention on it.
 His attempt to regain control of the narrative follows a familiar pattern: a move to direct the conversation to serious crimes committed by some migrant adults, rather than the detention of children who have been separated from their parents.